Mount Kilimanjaro, Africa's highest peak, now has Wi-Fi

 Climbers, hikers, and adventure enthusiasts now have one less thing to worry about as they trek up Mount Kilimanjaro: Wi-Fi access.

-Mount Kilimanjaro, Africa's tallest mountain and the world's largest free-standing mountain, has a new broadband network which will enable climbers to access reliable Wi-Fi internet, a Tanzanian government official announced this week.
+Mount Kilimanjaro, Africa's tallest mountain and the world's largest free-standing mountain, has a new broadband network that will enable climbers to access reliable Wi-Fi internet, a Tanzanian government official announced this week.

 Nape Moses Nnauye, Tanzania's minister of information, communication and information technology, tweeted the announcement with a photo in which he posed with several hikers.
 Nnauye wrote that the hikers were "enjoying" the service so far.

-Located in Tanzania, Mount Kilimanjaro is a popular hiking spot for locals and tourists, and because mountain gear is not necessary to reach the peak, tens of thousands make their way up the mountain each year.
+Located in Tanzania, Mount Kilimanjaro is a popular hiking spot for locals and tourists.
+Because mountain gear is not necessary to reach the peak, tens of thousands make their way up the mountain each year.

 The mountain peak stands at 5,895 meters and is surrounded by plains and forests which are part of the Kilimanjaro National Park.

-In 1987, the six surrounding forest corridors were named a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage site, and are home to a variety of animals.
+In 1987, the six surrounding forest corridors were named a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage site, and are home to various animals.

 for more features.